Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 The pig is the twelfth and last animal in the Chinese zodiac.
-Legend has it that long ago the Emperor of Heaven devised a race across a river for all the animals.
+Legend has it that long ago, the Emperor of Heaven devised a race across a river for all the animals.
 The winners would have a year of the zodiac named after them, in accordance with how they placed in the race.
-Ox was the strongest swimmer, and would have place first, except for the clever rat who hitched a ride on the ox's back and then darted out ahead to claim first place.
+Ox was the strongest swimmer and would have placed first, except for the clever rat who hitched a ride on the ox's back and then darted out ahead to claim first place.
 The tiger, also a strong swimmer, came in third.

 Bringing up the end of the pack were dog and pig.
 The dog has stopped to play in the water.
 And the pig was last, having stopped to snack before continuing on with the race.
 You can find a quick and easy play for children at this link: The Animals' Race.
 The site includes a script and graphics you can print for the different animals.

 In the Chinese culture, pigs are a sign of wealth due to their well-fed chubby faces and large ears.
 (It makes me wonder if Western civilizations once had the same kind of belief, which is why they chose the shape of a pig for the little banks they give to children.)

 Traits of People Born in the Year of the Pig